github/site-policy/Policies/github-and-trade-controls.md

 Users are responsible for ensuring that the content they develop and share on GitHub.com complies with the U.S. export control laws, including the EAR and the U.S. International Traffic in Arms Regulations (ITAR).
 The cloud-hosted service offering available at [Github.com](https://github.com) has not been designed to host data subject to the ITAR and does not currently offer the ability to restrict repository access by country.
 If you are looking to collaborate on ITAR- or other export-controlled data, we recommend you consider [GitHub Enterprise Server](https://enterprise.github.com), GitHub's on-premises offering.

-GitHub.com may not be used for purposes prohibited under applicable export control laws, including purposes related to the development, production, or use of nuclear, biological, or chemical weapons or long range missiles or unmanned aerial vehicles.

-GitHub may allow users in or ordinarily resident in jurisdictions subject to U.S. sanctions to access certain GitHub.com services for personal communications pursuant to authorizations issued by the U.S. Treasury Department’s Office of Foreign Assets Controls (OFAC).
-Persons in and residents of these jurisdictions are prohibited from using IP proxies, VPNs, or other methods to disguise their location when accessing GitHub services and may only use GitHub for non-commercial, personal communications.
+U.S. trade control laws restrict what GitHub.com services can be made available to users in certain countries and territories.
+GitHub may allow users in or ordinarily resident in countries and territories subject to U.S. sanctions to access certain free GitHub.com services for personal communications in accordance to authorizations issued by the U.S. Treasury Department’s Office of Foreign Assets Controls (OFAC).
+Persons in or ordinarily resident in these countries and territories are prohibited from using IP proxies, VPNs, or other methods to disguise their location when accessing GitHub.com services, and may only use GitHub.com for non-commercial, personal communications.

 Specially Designated Nationals (SDNs) and other denied or blocked parties under U.S. and other applicable law are prohibited from accessing or using GitHub.com.
-Users may not use GitHub.com for or on behalf of such parties, including the Governments of sanctioned countries.
+Additionally, users may not use GitHub.com for or on behalf of such parties, including the Governments of sanctioned countries.
+Furthermore, GitHub.com may not be used for purposes prohibited under applicable export control laws, including prohibited end uses described in [17 CFR 744](https://www.ecfr.gov/cgi-bin/text-idx?SID=ad384e1f1e017076f8c0136f322f0a4c&mc=true&node=pt15.2.744&rgn=div5).

 #### GitHub Enterprise Server